syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

   - Preferably with SSD storage.
   - Docker 1.13.0+ ​installed.
     - Please see the [official docker documentation](https://docs.docker.com/engine/install/) for the installation instructions.
-  - `docker-compose` 2.x.x  installed.
+  - `docker compose` 2.x.x  installed.
-    - Please see the [official docker-compose documentation](https://docs.docker.com/compose/install/) for the installation instructions.
+    - Please see the [official docker compose documentation](https://docs.docker.com/compose/install/) for the installation instructions.
-  - `docker-compose` file version will be v3.
+  - `docker compose` file version will be v3.
 - Reachable IP address and outbound port defined for JupyterHub instance (by default this is port 8080).
 - Internal networking between 3 VM instances.
 - [Optional] DNS zone and record for JupyterHub.